futuregrid/cloud-metrics/doc2/source/intro.rst

 eucalyptus configuration files in order to disable log rotation.
 However this has the disadvantage that the directories may fill up and eucalyptus runs out of space.
-How to disable Eucalyptus log rotation is discussed in the manaula at ... .
+How to disable Eucalyptus log rotation is discussed in the manaul at ... .
 However we decided to go another route, buy copying the Eucalyptus log files after a particular period of time and place them onto our analysis server and also a backup server.
 To set this mechanism up, a Eucalyptus system